Digilent/Eclypse-Z7-HW/README.md

 ## Next Steps

 This demo can be used as a basis for other projects by modifying the hardware platform in the Vivado project's block design.
 This is strongly linked to both the **Software and the OS projects** on the same branch name.
-Changing the Vivado project requires an hardware export in the hw_handoff folder from where it should be imported in to the [Software repository](https://github.com/Digilent/Eclypse-Z7-SW/tree/zmod_dac/master) and [OS repository](https://github.com/Digilent/Eclypse-Z7-OS/tree/zmod_dac/master).
+Changing the Vivado project requires a hardware export in the hw_handoff folder from where it should be imported into the [Software repository](https://github.com/Digilent/Eclypse-Z7-SW/tree/zmod_dac/master) and [OS repository](https://github.com/Digilent/Eclypse-Z7-OS/tree/zmod_dac/master).

 ## Additional Notes

 For more information on the Eclypse Z7, visit its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.

-~~For more information on the Zmod DAC, please visit its [Resource Center](https://reference.digilentinc.com/reference/zmod/zmoddac/start) on the Digilent Wiki.~~
+For more information on the Zmod DAC, please visit its [Resource Center](https://reference.digilentinc.com/reference/zmod/zmoddac/start) on the Digilent Wiki.

 For more information on how our git and porject flow is set up please refer to the [Eclypse Z7 Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git) documentation.